Configure an Interface as a DHCP Server

 - An IP Pool is optional for static IP address assignment as long as the static IP addresses that you assign fall into the subnet that the firewall interface services.

-- (Optional) Repeat Step 1 to specify another IP address pool.
+- (Optional) Repeat this step to specify another IP address pool.

 - (Optional) Specify an IP address from the IP pools that will not be assigned dynamically.
 If you also specify aMAC Address, theReserved Addressis assigned to that device when the device requests an IP address through DHCP.